-Applicant biosketch
+Applicant Biosketch (NIH Format)

-Mentor biosketch
+Mentor Biosketch (NIH Format)

 Research Proposal

 Benchmarks

 Budget

 Distribution of Time

 Research Training Plan

 Mentoring Committee Form

-Mentor Letters of Support
+Mentors Letters of Support

 Letter of Institutional Support

 Additional Uploads (optional)

-Benchmarks for Success\
+Benchmarks for Success

 The benchmarks (expected status of the project at various points in time) included in your original application will be used to evaluate progress.
-The milestones should reflect the specific aims of the proposal and be presented within the context of measurable outcomes. \Timeline for other grant submission (e.g., NIH, VA, Foundation, etc. career development awards) is a required benchmark.
+The milestones should reflect the specific aims of the proposal and be presented within the context of measurable outcomes.
+Timeline for other grant submission (e.g., NIH, VA, Foundation Investigator Award, or equivalent awards) is a required benchmark.

-BENCHMARKS (Should be listed in order of priority) Metrics for Success (Projected end points) Expected completion
+benchmark.
+Metrics for Expected Completion BENCHMARKS (Should be listed in order of priority) Success (Projected end points) Dates

-DETAILED BUDGET - SDA YEAR 1 DIRECT COSTS ONLY FROM THROUGH
+DETAILED BUDGET - SDA YEAR 1 DIRECT COSTS ONLY FROM: THROUGH:

-07/01 07/01/201 7
+07/01/2019 06/30/2020

+FRINGE

-NAME Fringe Rate SALARY REQUESTED FRINGE BENEFITS TOTAL COST
+APPLICANT NAME: RATE: SALARY REQUESTED: FRINGE BENEFITS: TOTAL COST:

-SALARY SUBTOTAL - - \$
+S SALARY SUBTOTAL → \$

-OTHER EXPENSES (Itemize by category)
+OTHER EXPENSES (itemize by categor 'y)

 Justification:

-OTHER EXPENSES SUBTOT AL \$
+OTHER EXF PENSES SUBTOTAL → \$

-S FOR BUDGET PERIOD (NOT TO \$
+TOTAL DIRECT COSTS FOR B UDGET PERIOD (NOT TO EXCEED \$50,000)→ \$

-Applications must include an itemized budget indicating the expected amount of salary from this award, up to \$50,000 annually (including fringe).
-Up to \$25,000 per applicant per year may be requested for research cost costs include the following types of expenses: (a) research supplies, equipment and technical personnel; (b) t sts.
-Allowable

-DETAILED BUDGET - SDA YEAR 2 DIRECT COSTS ONLY FROM THROUGH DEFAILED BOSCE.
-SDA FEARE DIRECT COSTS CITE.
-07/01 / 07/01/201 8 NAME Fringe Rate SALARY REQUESTED FRINGE BENEFITS TOTAL COST - \$ OTHER EXPENSES (Itemize by category) Justification: OTHER EXPENSES SUBTOT AL \$ S FOR BUDGET PERIOD (NOT TO \$ Applications must include an itemized budget indicating the expected amount of salary from this award, up to a maximum of

 Applications must include an itemized budget indicating the expected amount of salary from this award, up to a maximum of \$50,000 annually (including fringe).
 Up to \$25,000 per applicant per year may be requested for research costs.
 Allowable costs include the following types of expenses: (a) research supplies, equipment and technical personnel; (b) tuition and fees and books related to didactic courses or career development; (c) travel to research meetings or training; and (d) statistical services including personnel and computer time.
-These funds may not be used for salary support for the awardee or mentors.
+Attendance to the Annual Investigator's Meeting is required and travel costs should be included as a line item.
+These research funds may not be used for salary support for the awardee or mentors.

+DETAILED BUDGET - SDA YEAR 2 DIRECT COSTS ONLY FROM: THROUGH:

+07/01/2020 06/30/2021

+APPLICANT NAME: FRINGE RATE: SALARY REQUESTED: FRINGE BENEFITS: TOTAL COST:

+S SALARY SUBTOTAL → \$

+OTHER EXPENSES (itemize by categor 'y)

+Justification:

+OTHER EXP PENSES SUBTOTAL → \$

+TOTAL DIRECT COSTS FOR B UDGET PERIOD (NOT TO D EXCEED \$75,000)→ \$

+Applications must include an itemized budget indicating the expected amount of salary from this award, up to a maximum of \$50,000 annually (including fringe).
+Up to \$25,000 per applicant per year may be requested for research costs.
+Allowable costs include the following types of expenses: (a) research supplies, equipment and technical personnel; (b) tuition and fees and books related to didactic courses or career development; (c) travel to research meetings or training; and (d) statistical services including personnel and computer time.
+Attendance to the Annual Investigator's Meeting is required and travel costs should be included as a line item.
+These research funds may not be used for salary support for the awardee or mentors.